TryphonX/cms-tuning-calculator/docs/COMPONENTS.md

 This is the card that contains all the compatible parts for the chosen engine (if one has been chosen).
 Uses CalculatorContext from CalculatorSection.
-## AboutSection

-`components > sections`

-This section describes the project and legal details.
 ## EngineContainer

 `components > containers`